-Don’t use the ring on your finger as an excuse to take your partner for granted.
-Your partner may have committed to always and forever, but that doesn’t mean that they don’t deserve the same love and respect you’ve always given them.
-“Assuming your partner will automatically do what they’ve done… without being acknowledged will hurt your relationship,” couples counselor Janet Zinn told Redbook.
-“Remember to thank your partner [and] recognize the small things they do each day.”
+Using the ring on your finger as an excuse to take your partner for granted is one of the worst marriage mistakes you can make.
+Your partner may have committed to always and forever, but that doesn't mean that they don't deserve the same love and respect you've always given them.
+"Assuming your partner will automatically do what they've done, whether it's taking out the trash or making the bed, without being acknowledged will hurt your relationship," couples counselor Janet Zinn told Redbook.
+"Remember to thank your partner [and] recognize the small things they do each day."

 No one can deny that being a parent is one of the most important jobs out there, but that doesn't mean that being a spouse isn't important, too.
 Once there's a child in the picture, parents will often put the kids before their relationship, and relationship expert David T. Pisarra told Babble that this turns into "the parties becom[ing] like roommates."